 Narrow job titles are fading into the distance, and employers are looking for candidates with a wide variety of skills to join most fields.
 As in any industry, the more you know, the more attractive you will be for a role in cybersecurity.
 Amassing a breadth of security, cloud, and networking knowledge will help your chances of being a top candidate and help you execute in the long run as you combat all kinds of present-day and future attacks to defeat the cyber kill chain.

-Knowing the cyber skill chain stages and their inherent outcomes is a first step in combatting cybercrime.
+Knowing the cyber kill chain stages and their inherent outcomes is a first step in combating cybercrime.
 Cybersecurity is all about learning how to adapt and be flexible, as things are constantly changing, and awareness training can be hugely beneficial.

 There are many free training programs out there to get started.
 The Fortinet NSE Certification Program prepares professionals for a career in cybersecurity and trains you on multiple Fortinet products.
 (It’s best to get various vendor training to become familiar with other cybersecurity products as well.)
 Non-vendor training and penetration testing (also called “pen testing” or “ethical hacking”) can also be interesting and educational.
 Concentrate on ethical hacking techniques to understand the mindset and tactics of cyber adversaries, but also find training and information on: